-PD SURG is a large, pragmatic, multicentre “real-life” randomised trial to evaluate the role of surgery as therapy for PD.
-The fundamental question being addressed in this trial is:
+PD SURG was a large, pragmatic, multicentre “real-life” randomised trial to evaluate the role of surgery as therapy for PD.
+The fundamental question addressed in this trial was:

 Does early surgery provide more or less effective long-term control than medical therapy (with surgery deferred for as long as possible)?

-In order to obtain the large number of patients needed to provide reliable answers, and to maximise the clinical relevance of the findings, the trial is designed to fit in with routine practice as far as possible and to impose minimal additional workload by keeping extra clinic-based tests and evaluations to a minimum (the majority of assessments are by postal questionnaires to patients and carers).
-Publication of the results will be in the name of the collaborative group and not those of the central organisers.
+In order to obtain the large number of patients needed to provide reliable answers, and to maximise the clinical relevance of the findings, the trial was designed to fit in with routine practice as far as possible and to impose minimal additional workload by keeping extra clinic-based tests and evaluations to a minimum (the majority of assessments were by postal questionnaires to patients and carers).

-The aims of the study are to determine reliably whether early surgery is more effective than deferred surgery for advanced PD.
+The aims of the study were to determine reliably whether early surgery is more effective than deferred surgery for advanced PD.

-Across 13 hospitals in the UK that can supply DBS surgery.
-The success of the trial depends entirely on the whole-hearted collaboration of many surgeons, neurologists, nurses and others.
+Across 13 hospitals in the UK able to supply DBS surgery.
+The success of the trial depended entirely on the whole-hearted collaboration of many surgeons, neurologists, nurses and others.

-The primary endpoint will be the patient’s self-evaluation of their functional status using the PDQ-39 questionnaire.
+The primary endpoint was the patient’s self-evaluation of their functional status using the PDQ-39 questionnaire.

-Secondary endpoints will evaluate other aspects of functioning, as well as safety:
+Secondary endpoints evaluating other aspects of functioning, as well as safety, included:

 - Quality of Life (EuroQol).

 - Clinical assessment of functioning (UPDRS, Hoehn & Yahr stage).